 Despite all that, there are a few places today that still honor the wild 1920’s.
 Sally Bowles, named after the character in Goodbye to Berlin and in the Cabaret musical and film, made famous by Liza Minelli, is a thematic café with musical performances.
 In the Wilmersdorf neighborhood, Bar Jeder Vernunft is a venue with a tent, where old-time cabaret shows are presented.
 It also has a charming Biergarten, perfect for enjoying a summer sunset before a show.

 Another atmospheric – and smoky – place that can remind us the golden days is the bar Stagger Lee, just in front of Isherwood’s former apartment.
-It is a very classy cocktail bar, considered by many one the best cocktail providers in town!
+It is a very classy cocktail bar, considered by many one of the best cocktail providers in town!

 Green door is another bar that would be an Isherwood’s favorite.
 This retro-looking cocktail bar serves exquisite cocktails, which can be sipped while sitting in one of the Chesterfield leather sofas.